 - Wix Vs Weebly – Battling To Be The Best Website Builder

 Pick the platform and the pricing plan which allows you to assign a custom domain to your website.
-Turn off the third party ads.
+Turn off the third-party ads.
 The rest will be simple.
-You signing up with one of them.
+You signed up with one of them.
 Switch it to use your piano studio domain.
 Select one of the themes.
-Update pages with your piano studio content and going live!
+Update pages with your piano studio content and go live!